AsPulse/wsl-dirutils/README.md

  ⮑ /mnt/c/users/aspulse
 ```

-`wsl-dirutils pwd <path>` outputs the path of current directory to stdout.
+`wsl-dirutils pwd <path>` outputs the path of the current directory to stdout.
-If the current directory is under windows such as `/mnt/c/...`, the wsl-dirutils outputs both styles to stderr.
+If the current directory is under Windows such as `/mnt/c/...`, the wsl-dirutils outputs both styles to stderr.
 ```bash
 $ wsl-dirutils pwd